What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

 (Image credit: Apple)

-There are a number of different Bluetooth codecs that you will see on the spec sheets of consumer audio devices that support Bluetooth.
-Typically, such devices support both the 'vanilla' SBC and AAC codecs, and then perhaps another on this list:
+You will see several different kinds of codecs on the spec sheets of consumer audio devices that support Bluetooth.
+Typically, such devices support both the 'vanilla' SBC and AAC codecs, and perhaps also one or two others on this list.
+Remember, both the transmitter source (phone, portable music player) and receiver (headphones, speakers) need to support the codec to benefit from its specific compression skills.

 SBC